The unit circle is the golden key to actually understanding trigonometry. Like many ideas in math, its simplicity makes it beautiful.

 And put them all together.
 It leads to this very handy chart.
 Click/Tap on the image to bring up a printable PDF.

 There it is!
 The values that include pi, π, are called radians.
-They’re the next step on the road to mastery of the unit circle.
+They have a special relationship with circles and are the next step on the road to mastering the unit circle.

 Are you looking for a blank unit circle worksheet?